Aleister Crowley: Views on race

-Possible links to intelligence
+Possible links to British intelligence

-Biographers Richard B. Spence and Tobias Churton have suggested that Crowley was a spy for the British secret services and that among other things he joined the Golden Dawn under their command to monitor the activities of Mathers, who was known to be a Carlist.
+Biographers Richard B. Spence and Tobias Churton have suggested that Crowley was a spy for the British secret services and that among other things he joined the Golden Dawn under their command to monitor the activities of Samuel Liddell MacGregor Mathers, who was known to be a Carlist.
 Spence suggested that the conflict between Mathers and the London lodge for the temple was part of an intelligence operation to undermine Mathers' authority.
-Spence has suggested that the purpose of Crowley's trip to Mexico might have been to explore Mexican oil prospects for British intelligence.
-Spence has suggested that his trip to China was orchestrated as part of a British intelligence scheme to monitor the region's opium trade.
+Spence has suggested that the purpose of Crowley's trip to Mexico might have been to explore Mexican oil prospects for British intelligence, and that his trip to China was orchestrated as part of a British intelligence scheme to monitor the region's opium trade.
 Churton suggested that Crowley had travelled to Moscow on the orders of British intelligence to spy on revolutionary elements in the city.

-Spence and Sutin both wrote that Crowley's pro-German work in the United States during World War I was actually a cover for him being a double agent for Britain, citing his hyperbolic articles in The Fatherland to make the German lobby appear ridiculous in the eyes of the American public.
-Spence also wrote that Crowley encouraged the German Navy to destroy the Lusitania, informing them that it would ensure the US stayed out of the war, while in reality hoping that it would bring the US into the war on Britain's side.
+Spence and Sutin both wrote that Crowley's pro-German work in the United States during World War I was actually a cover for him being a double agent for Britain, citing his hyperbolic articles in The Fatherland as intended to make the German lobby appear ridiculous to the American public.
+Spence also wrote that Crowley encouraged the Imperial German Navy to sink the RMS Lusitania, informing them that it would ensure American neutrality while in reality hoping that it would bring the US into the war on the side of the Entente.